 I was born and raised in a society where being a mother was the most noble and worth sacrificing mission on Earth.
 I love children and I have always liked to take care of them even before becoming a mom.
-I am a mother of two kids – my teachers and students at the same time – who help me grow and learn something valuable every day.
+I am a mother of two kids: a teenage boy and a toddler girl – my teachers and students at the same time – who help me grow and learn something valuable every day.

 Nevertheless, it was only through motherhood when I realised that we don’t need to sacrifice ourselves and become just moms for the rest of our lives.
 We can enjoy even the early years of motherhood, have the right mood for taking care of our babies and share it with our partners, if we could only get a good night sleep.

 That is why I embarked myself on the most rewarding ship of baby sleep coaching.

 “My baby Helena was having a lot of trouble sleeping her naps, it was a real mess!
 She was doing around 6 or 7 cat naps per day, only on top of me.
 Night sleep, I though, was fine, although my baby was absolutely depending on being fed or rocked to sleep.
 Until I met Carmen!
 With her help, we managed to bring some order to our lives and improved my little one’s sleep…